 What's up with Waldorf Education's tech approach?

 The slew over coverage and research arising is endless.
-The stories and opinions keep rolling in but the consensus is clear: devices in the classroom cause distractions and phone-free environments are more supportive for learning, connection, engagement. and long term joy and mental well-being for our children.
+The stories and opinions keep rolling in on a weekly basis but the consensus is clear: devices in the classroom cause distractions and phone-free environments are more supportive for learning, connection, engagement. and long term joy and mental well-being for our children.

 According to Social psychologist and author of the recently published book, The Anxious Generation, Jonathan Haidt, schools and communities need to follow 4 key guidelines to changing the norm when it comes to tech and the well being of students (source, CNN)